American-Magnetics-Inc/magnet-daq/README.md

 	* *For Windows*: The MagnetDAQ-Setup-Qt5-x64 and MagnetDAQ-Setup-Win32 folders contain setup projects for producing a Windows installer.
 This requires the [Visual Studio Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) extension.
 A bin-qt5-x64 and bin32 folder is referenced by the installer where you should place the Qt runtime binaries and plugins for packaging by the installer.
 	* *For Linux:* See the README file in the binary download (see above) for the instructions for deploying on Ubuntu.
 Other versions of Linux may require a different procedure.
 	* Linux high-DPI display support functions flawlessly in KDE Plasma (not surprising since KDE is Qt-based).
 The application may exhibit various unaddressed issues with high-DPI display in other desktop managers such as Unity and Gnome, as does the general desktop environment for those desktop managers at present.
 	* *For Mac*: Simply copy the .app folder to the desired location.
 In order to include the Qt runtime libraries in any app bundle you compile yourself, you should use the [Mac Deployment Tool](https://doc.qt.io/qt-6/macos-deployment.html).
 The macOS "dark mode" is supported.
+Note that UI files may require enlarging all font sizes by a factor of ~1.4.

 ## License ##